-- Scope of application

-- Issuer: principal quotation at SIX

-- Persons in charge of disclosure: BoD and executive board
+- Scope of application - Issuer: principal quotation at SIX (even non-Swiss Ltd.) - Persons in charge of disclosure: BoD and executive board

 Persons in charge of disclosure

 - Current members of the BoD and of the executive board - The issuer must ensure that such persons comply with their obligation to disclosure and must take measures in case of breach (Art.
 2 DMT).